tkhq/qos/README.md

 #### Quorum Member

-An entity that is a member of the Quorum Set and holds a share of the Quorum Key.
+An entity that is a member of the Manifest Set and holds a share of the Quorum Key.

-#### Quorum Set
+#### Manifest Set

 The collection of members whom each hold shares of the Quorum Key and can authorize certain QOS actions.
 A threshold of these members shares is required to reconstruct the Quorum Key